Large-scale Corporate Investigations: Multi-agency international investigations are here to stay

 “You have an investigation that starts in South Africa and then moves to Vietnam and then it’s in Indonesia, then the Middle East.
 The pace can be very destabilising.
 When you’re in it, you can’t suddenly become strategic,” adds Wiener.

 Companies don’t have to be reactive; they can have a plan.
-If they access their risk up front and understand their data sources when an incident happens, there will be a wobble, but there will be a plan.
+If they assess their risk up front and understand their data sources when an incident happens, there will be a wobble, but there will be a plan.

 Kiss today goodbye